 For many people, PTSD is a daily part of life, but you can use positive coping strategies such as these to improve the overall quality of life and enjoy better sleep.

 - Spend time with loved ones.
 The importance of social support should never be underestimated when you are living with PTSD.
-It can be incredibly therapeutic to discuss and work through your feelings with someone who is close to you and whom you trust.
+It can be incredibly therapeutic to discuss and work through your feelings with someone close to you and whom you trust.

 - Don’t forget about exercise.
-Exercise helps to calm the mind and infuse positive energy while giving your body the physical outlet it needs.
+Exercise helps calm the mind and infuse positive energy while giving your body the physical outlet it needs.
 It not only helps you get through the day easier but will also help tire the body out for rest at night.

 - Try yoga.
 Studies show that yoga can improve symptoms associated with posttraumatic stress disorder, such as anxiety and depression.
-It is a low impact exercise that also helps to improve mindfulness and prepare the body for sleep.
+It is a low-impact exercise that also helps to improve mindfulness and prepare the body for sleep.

-Making A Sleep-Friendly Environment
+Creating A Sleep-Friendly Environment

 Sometimes, turning your room into a more sleep-friendly environment can be all the help you need.
 These are some tips to make your bedroom a more comfortable and relaxing space for a deep slumber.

 - Hang blackout curtains.
 They are a minor investment that will pay off big time, especially if you have a bedroom that gets a lot of light.
-By blocking out light with blackout curtains, you can avoid any unnecessary disruptions and enjoy deeper, less interrupted sleep.
+By blocking out light with blackout curtains, you can avoid unnecessary disruptions and enjoy deeper, less interrupted sleep.

 - Lower the room temperature.
 Cooler temperatures can help you find longer and deeper sleep.
 You can drop the temperature a few degrees in your home by either adding a fan or lowering the air conditioner before bed, whatever makes the most sense for your space.

 - Turn off the TV.
-TV before bed can add extra stress that you don’t need on your mind when you are trying to find sleep.
+TV before bed can add extra stress that you don’t need on your mind when trying to find sleep.
 Also, be sure to turn the TV off before you go to sleep – the sound and glare of the television can easily cause interrupted sleep, leaving you still tired by morning.

 - Invest in a new mattress.
 The best mattresses do not have to cost a fortune to provide better sleep.
 Check out our votes for the best cheap mattresses, or take our Mattress Finder Quiz to find the best mattress for you.